KevinDusange/2420test/README.md

   - Choose Size:
     - Droplet Type: Basic
     - CPU Options: Choose either Intel or AMD (personal preference, both options are sufficient), and choose the $7/month option as you are just creating this droplet to learn about the process (you can destroy droplets anytime).
+- Choose Authentication Method: Click SSH Key and choose the SSH key you made in the previous step
 - Hostname: Anything simple and short (ex ACIT2420)
 - Remaining settings can be left in their defaults